 Grace to you!

 2. Jesus laid down his life for the sheep.
 To be a good shepherd is to be able to sacrifice for the sheep.
 Jesus, the good shepherd, bore the weaknesses of the sheep, suffered so the sheep can live.

-4. Finally, Jesus said he came that we will have the abundance of life.
-That is his mission as the Good Shepherd (see Jn 10:10).
+4. Finally, Jesus said he came that we will have abundant life (see Jn 10:10).
 Though we can never give people "life to the fullest," which is eternal life, we can be vehicles through which this grace, sanctifying grace, is granted to people.

 God love you.
 Bless you.

 [Easter Fourth Sunday of Easter A: Good Shepherd Sunday: Reading Act 2:14 A, 36 – 41; 1 Peter 2: 20B –25, Jn 10:1- 10]

 Father Maurice Emelu Ph.D., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
 The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
 They are written in a language that is appropriate for a general audience.
 You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
 They may also be useful for ministers in preparing their sermons for liturgical celebrations.